6 Study Strategies that Every Student Should Know

-Today, I am going to breakdown actual study techniques.
+Today, I am going to break down actual study strategies.
 What to do, when to do it, and for how long.
 Grab the FREE reference guide I created for you!
 Print it off and put in your (or your teen’s) study space for easy access.

-I recommend mixing and matching the techniques below.
-Try 2-3 new techniques for your next test and see if there is any improvement.
-If there isn’t any, try other strategies from the list until you find ones that work the best for you!
+I recommend mixing and matching the study strategies below.
+Try 2-3 new study strategies for your next test and see if there is any improvement.
+If there isn’t any, try other study strategies from the list until you find ones that work the best for you!

 Add small drawings to your notes that reflect the information.
 (Even if you can’t draw well, like me.)
 WHY?
 Many people are visual thinkers and the images will help you understand better.
 Also, you might forget the words on the page, but can remember the pictures you drew.